igrishaev/deed/readme.md

    account -- yet there are utilities for streams.

-5. The library provides API which personally I consider more convenient than Nippi's.
+5. The library provides API which personally I consider more convenient than Nippy's.
 Namely, Deed can lazily iterate on a series of encoded data instead of reading the whole dump at once.

 6. Finally, why not using popular and cross-platform formats like JSON, Message